nextras/orm/docs/entity.md

 }
 ```

 Phpdoc property definition consists of its type and name.
-If you would like to use read-only property, define it with `@property-read` annotation; such annotation is useful to define properties which are based on values of other properties.
-Properties could be optional/nullable; to do that, just provide another type - `null` or you could use it by prefixing the type name with a question mark - `?string`.
+If you would like to use read-only property, define it with `@property-read` annotation; such annotation is useful to define properties that are virtual (calculated; e.g. based on values of other properties).
+Properties could be nullable; to do that, just provide another type - `|null` or prefix by question mark - `?string`.

-If you put some value into the property, the value will be validated by property type annotation.
-Type casting is performed if it is possible and safe.
-Supported types are `null`, `string`, `int`, `float`, `array`, `mixed`, enum (backed) types and object types.
-Validation is provided on all properties, except for properties defined with property wrapper - in that case validation is responsibility of the property wrapper.
-PHP 8.1 enums are validated and their backed value is used for the storage layer.
+If you put some value into the property, the value will be validated against the defined type.
+Type casting is performed if applicable and safe.
+Supported types are `null`, `string`, `int`, `float`, `array`, `mixed`, enum (int/string backed) and object types.

+- Validation is provided on all properties, except for properties defined with a property wrapper - in that case validation is a responsibility of the property wrapper.
+- PHP 8.1 enums are validated as expected; Enum's backed value is used for the storage layer;
+- Array values are validated only to be an array, i.e. array shapes are not checked in the runtime (use PHPStan to check it during development);
+- Simple object values are validated only to be an object, i.e. object shapes are not checked in the runtime (use PHPStan to check it during development);

-Nextras Orm also provides enhanced support for date time handling.
+Nextras Orm provides enhanced support for date time handling.
 However, only "safe" `DateTimeImmutable` instances are supported as a property type.
 You may put a common `DateTime` instance as a value, but it will be automatically converted to DateTimeImmutable.
 Also, auto date string conversion is supported.

-"Property access" is the easiest way to work with the data, although such feature is not defined in `IEntity` interface.
-To conform to the interface, you must use "method access": `getValue()` method for reading, `setValue()` method for writing, `hasValue()`, etc. There is a special `getRawValue()` method, which returns a raw representation of the value.
+Property access is the easiest way to work with the data; this feature is not defined in `IEntity` interface, but is provided by abstract `Nextras\Orm\Entity\AbstractEntity` implementation.
+To use only the interface, call `getValue()` method for reading, `setValue()` method for writing, `hasValue()`, etc. There is a special `getRawValue()` method, which returns a raw representation of the value.
 The raw representation is basically the stored value (a primary key for relationship property).

 ```php
 $member = new Member();